rladies/rladiesguide/content/rocur/admin guide/index.en.md

 RoCur admins can recruit potential curators in a variety of ways:

--   Messaging the R-Ladies Community Slack;
+-   Messaging the R-Ladies Community Slack

--   Reaching out to organizers of different R-Ladies chapters;
+-   Reaching out to organizers of different R-Ladies chapters

--   Posting a general call via the [R-Ladies](https://bsky.app/profile/rladies.org) or [We Are R-Ladies](https://bsky.app/profile/weare.rladies.org) Bluesky accounts;
+-   Posting a general call via the [R-Ladies](https://bsky.app/profile/rladies.org) or [We Are R-Ladies](https://bsky.app/profile/weare.rladies.org) Bluesky accounts

--   Reaching out to specific individuals
+-   Contacting specific individuals

 In line with R-Ladies' mission, this account aims to spotlight minority genders (including but not limited to cis/trans women, trans men, non-binary individuals) and their great work in R. Featured curators should come from a diversity of professions and have a range of experiences in R, from novice to expert.
 Currently, we do not have a protocol for individuals to curate more than once.

-We also aim for this rotating curator account to be a sustainable initiative.
+We also aim for this rotating curator (RoCur) account to be a sustainable initiative.
 Therefore, there is no pressure for RoCur admins to have curators lined up every single week.
 Additionally, RoCur admins are allowed to identify weeks during the year for the account to go on hiatus (i.e., an extended period with no curators).

 ## Admin Procedures

+*The following emojis will be used throughout this documentation to indicate where specific actions need to be performed:*

+-   📊: Airtable

+-   📁: Google Drive

+-   ✉️: Email

+-   🦋: Bluesky

-#### When someone signs up to curate
+### When someone signs up to curate

-1. Add them to the [curator schedule](https://airtable.com/appZpj9RYelJ9dbKS/shriGUNeVRW92458K/tblP0NksI30Axy7JJ) as soon as possible, so other potential curators are aware the week is unavailable.
+1.  📊Add them to the [curator schedule](https://airtable.com/appZpj9RYelJ9dbKS/shriGUNeVRW92458K/tblP0NksI30Axy7JJ) as soon as possible, so other potential curators are aware the week is unavailable.

-2. Save the photo they attached to their Airtable form in the shared Google Drive folder.
+2.  📁Save the photo they attached to their Airtable form in the shared Google Drive folder. <!--# ADD LINK TO GOOGLE DRIVE FOLDER -->

     -   Save the file as **YYYY-MM-DD-firstname**, using the first day of the scheduled curation week as the date.

+3.  📊Update the admin checklist to indicate that their photo has been saved.

-3. Email the curator confirming their curation week.
+4.  ✉️Email the curator confirming their curation week.
 If the curator did not attach a photo to their Airtable form, you can also ask them to email to you now.
-You can use the template below:
+You can use the following template:

 > *Hi [curator's name],*
 >